 The Barrister and the Solicitor agree that the Barrister will supply the Services for the benefit of the Lay Client on the terms set out below and subject to the General Terms and Conditions of Business for the Supply of Legal Services by Barristers at Three New Square (the "General Terms").

 - 1. The Barrister:

 - 2. The Solicitor:

 - 3. The Lay Client:

 - 4. The Case:

-- 5. Optional clauses:

-- (a) Minimum insurance cover (clause 20.2 of the General Terms): £

-- (b) Limitation of general liability (clause 20.3 of the General Terms): £

-- 6. Amendments to the General Terms:
+- INTELLECTUAL PROPERTY -

-General Terms and Conditions for the Supply of Legal Services by Barristers at Three New Square the "Agreement" means the agreement between the Barrister and the Solicitor for the supply of the Services incorporating these General Terms;
+General Terms and Conditions for the Supply of Legal Services by Barristers at Three New Square

 1. Definitions and Interpretation